PrefectHQ/prefect/docs/cloud/incidents.md

 ## What are incidents?

-Incidents are formal declarations of disruptions to your workflows, and provide a temporary control plane for collaboratively managing those disruptions.
+Incidents are formal declarations of disruptions to a workspace.
+With [automations](#incident-automations), activity in that workspace can be paused when an incident is created and resumed when it is resolved.

 Incidents vary in nature and severity, ranging from minor glitches to critical system failures.
 Prefect Cloud now enables users to effectively and automatically track and manage these incidents, ensuring minimal impact on operational continuity.

 ![Incidents in the Prefect Cloud UI](/img/ui/incidents-dashboard.png)